 Reviews of your Will

 It’s important to update your Will to reflect your changing circumstances.
-Wills which have been previously prepared by Valley Willwriting can be updated depending on the level of change needed.
+Wills which have been previously prepared by Valley Willwriting can be updated.

 Severance of a Joint Tenancy